jessdelacruzsantos/react-native-bakery/tools/sdk-gen/api-conventions.md

 * `code` indicates the exact type of error that occurred.
 This value never changes for a particular error.
 See [ErrorCode](#type-errorcode) for possible values.
 * `detail` is a human-readable string that will help you diagnose the error.
 This value **can** change for a particular error.

+## Using OAuth

+If you are developing a Connect v2 application for multiple merchants to use, those merchants authorize your application with the exact same OAuth flow that v1 endpoints use.
+See [OAuth Overview](/api/connect/v1/#oauth-overview) in the v1 API reference for more information.